Download the PDQ form

 To download the PDQ form, right click here, and select “save link/target as” to save a copy to your drive.

-Please Note: Interactive PDFs, like the new version of the PDQ, will not open in a Chrome PDF viewer and must be saved to your computer by right clicking the hyperlink to the form and selecting "save link as" to save the file to your computer.
+Please Note: Interactive PDFs, like the PDQ, will not open in a Chrome PDF viewer and must be saved to your computer by right clicking the hyperlink to the form and selecting "save link as" to save the file to your computer.
 Open the file using Adobe Acrobat Reader and complete the form.

-Click here for detailed instructions on how to open PDFs in Adobe from Gmail in Chrome.
+Click here for detailed instructions on how to open PDFs in Adobe Acrobat from Gmail in Chrome.

 To be considered for review, a position must have undergone a substantive change since the last time it was reviewed.
 An employee or agency management may make a request for review.
 Requestors must document and explain how the job has changed for the request to be considered.
 Falsification or misrepresentation regarding any information submitted may lead to discipline, up to and including discharge.